dashjoin/platform/dashjoin-docs/docs/developer-reference.md

 read|  $read(database, table, pk1) | The record
 traverse|  $traverse(database, table, pk1, fk) | Record(s) related to the current record via the property fk.
 If fk is a simple column name, fk is an outgoing foreign key and the single related record is returned.
-If fk is a full property ID like dj/database/table/column, then a list of records from that table that have a fk pointing to the current record are returned update| $update(database, table, pk1, object) delete| $delete(database, table, pk1) call| $call(function, argument) |   Dashjoin function result query| $query(database, queryId, arguments) |Query result table
+If fk is a full property ID like dj/database/table/column, then a list of records from that table that have a fk pointing to the current record are returned update| $update(database, table, pk1, object) setIfAbsent| $setIfAbsent(database, table, pk1, object) | like update, but only sets fields that are not yet set delete| $delete(database, table, pk1) call| $call(function, argument) |   Dashjoin function result query| $query(database, queryId, arguments) |Query result table